Effects of Hurricane Ian in Florida: Southwest Florida

 With the storm making landfall in Southwest Florida on September 28 as a strong Category 4 hurricane with sustained winds of 150 mph (241 km/h), the National Weather Service in Tampa issued multiple extreme wind warnings, indicating the likelihood for damage caused by sustained winds of 115 mph or greater.
 Heavy precipitation across the region prompted the National Weather Service to issue a flash flood emergency for portions of Charlotte, DeSoto, Hardee, Highlands, Manatee, and Sarasota Counties due to accumulated rainfall of 20+ inches (508+ mm).
 The National Hurricane Center's advisory at 15:00 UTC warned that the "extremely dangerous eyewall of Ian" is "moving onshore."
 Sustained hurricane-force winds were confirmed in several places at the landfall point in Southwest Florida, including one report southeast of Cape Coral, where the location recorded a wind gust of 140 mph, around the time of Ian's second landfall.
 A private weather station near Port Charlotte reported a sustained wind of 115 mph, with a wind gust of 132 mph.

 The hardest-hit areas were in Lee County, where catastrophic damage occurred as Ian pushed a destructive 10–15 ft storm surge into Fort Myers Beach, Sanibel Island, and Bonita Springs, just south of where its eye made landfall.
-Meteorologists Jeff Masters and Bob Henson stated the "sea level along the southwest Florida coast is about a foot higher than is was 100 years ago, because of sea-level rise from human-caused climate change" and that the rise in sea-level could "substantially increase the storm surge damage from Ian".
+Meteorologists Jeff Masters and Bob Henson stated the "sea level along the southwest Florida coast is about a foot higher than it was 100 years ago, because of sea-level rise from human-caused climate change" and that the rise in sea-level could "substantially increase the storm surge damage from Ian".
 Combined with high winds this resulted in damage to 52,514 buildings and homes, which included minor damage to 16,314 structures, major damage to 14,245 structures, and the destruction of 5,369 others.
 A preliminary estimate placed building damages at $6.8 billion.

 Additionally, a large portion of the Sanibel Causeway collapsed and washed away during the storm, cutting off all vehicle access to Sanibel.
 Vehicular access to the island was re-established on October 11 for emergency workers and public access was re-established October 21 for local residents.
 This cut off the J. N. "Ding" Darling National Wildlife Refuge, forcing them to temporarily close.
 The hurricane damaged the Pine Island Causeway and washed out the approach to it which connected Pine Island to the mainland.
 A temporary bridge was opened for public use on October 5.
 Both the Sanibel Causeway and the Matlacha Bridge are eligible for federal bridge rehabilitation funds.